Psykotikism/Mutant_Tanks/INFORMATION.md

 			// "often"/"likely"/"frequently" - 66.6% chance
 			// "always" - 100% chance
 			"Hypno Chance"				"33.3"

+			// These are the RGBA values of the Mutant Tank's shield prop's color.
+			// Note: Any value less than "0" will output a random color.
+			// Note: This setting can be overridden for specific players.
+			// --
+			// 1st number = Red
+			// 2nd number = Green
+			// 3rd number = Blue
+			// 4th number = Alpha
+			// --
+			// Keywords:
+			// "rainbow" - cycle through colors constantly.
+			"Hypno Color"				"255,255,255,255"

 			// The cooldown for the Mutant Tank's hit ability.
 			// Note: This is ignored when the "Combo Ability" setting is set to "1".